 The Kerbl raincoat with belly and leg protection is a jack of all trades and offers decent rain protection at a cost that will make the owner happy.
 It is easy to get on and uses a drawstring to tighten so it can be somewhat customised to your dog but does take a little longer to sort over elasticated cuffs.

 The coat feels cheap but it is waterproof and the rain slides off easily as it’s made of 100% polyester.
 The neck and throat protectors are removable if your dog finds them annoying which we find a neat feature.
-Light reflecting strips make it a little more obvious in the night time.
+Light-reflecting strips make it a little more obvious at the nighttime.

 The cost is super low and there are plenty of sizes for every breed.